hbctraining/Training-modules/RShiny/lessons/shinylive.md

 ## View with httpuv (Optional; but strongly encouraged)

 Once you have created your app with `shinylive` you will likely want to inspect your app locally to be sure that it is how you want it.
 This is an optional step, but we recommend visualizing your app at this point as a check to make sure the app was rendered correctly.
-However, one issue with visualizing your app at this point is that it can't be visualized through tradional methods of looking at your app.
+However, one issue with visualizing your app at this point is that it can't be visualized through traditional methods of looking at your app.
 You will instead need to emulate the static webpage and visualize it in there.
 The `httpuv` package allows you to visualize static webpages in R.

 1. In the console enter:
 ```